MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppFirstApplication.rst

    Sandboxed Application Project Creation Form

-Once the Application information are fullfilled and validated, the project is created.
+Once the Application information are fulfilled and validated, the project is created with the following structure:

-The following sections describes the most important files.
+``src/main/java``
+    Application Java sources;

+``src/main/resources``
+    Application resources (raw resources, images, fonts, nls);

+``module.ivy``
+    :ref:`Module description file <mmm_module_description>`, containing build information and dependencies of the project.

+The next sections describe the required files to have your first basic Application.

 Entry Point
 -----------